Post Graduate Certificate in NI Employment Law and Practice

 Five years ago, Legal Island joined forces with Ulster University and the Labour Relations Agency (the NI equivalent of the Workplace Relations Commission) to create what we think is the best employment law course anywhere in the UK.
 The feedback from students and guest lecturers has been exceptional.

-The course includes 24 employment law and compliance lectures from the cream of Northern Ireland’s employment law expert practitioners and 12 afternoon sessions on ADR and tribunal representation, including role-play exercises with Labour Relations Agency staff and the President of Industrial Tribunals and the Fair Employment Tribunal.
+The course includes 24 employment law and compliance lectures from the cream of Northern Ireland’s employment law expert practitioners and 12 afternoon sessions on ADR and tribunal representation, including role-play exercises with Labour Relations Agency staff.
 All live sessions take place on Tuesday afternoons, with the majority of sessions taking place online.
 Students will also be able to watch recordings of all sessions and presentations after they are broadcast.